ibm-cloud-docs/watsonxdata/analyze_optimizer.md

    You can also use the overflow menu next to each catalog on the **Query Optimizer Manager** page to initiate the collection of statistical data for the tables within the selected catalog.
    {: note}

-## View the status of the statistical jobs
+## Viewing the status of the statistical jobs
 {: #qry-sts}